pavanyellow/alphasae/README.md

 # Alpha Zero SAE
 Sparse Autoencoders (SAEs) are a class of models used to find interpretable features in a model's activation space.
-They have become a useful tool for understanding language models internal's since they were introduced ([paper](https://transformer-circuits.pub/2023/monosemantic-features/index.html)) last year.
+They have become a useful tool for understanding language models internal's since they were [introduced](https://transformer-circuits.pub/2023/monosemantic-features/index.html) last year.

 The goal of this repo is to use SAEs to extract novel features from a model that is superhuman at a task, unlike current generation LLMs.
 The [Levels of AGI](https://arxiv.org/pdf/2311.02462) paper from DeepMind puts [AlphaFold](https://deepmind.google/technologies/alphafold/) and [AlphaZero](https://deepmind.google/discover/blog/alphazero-shedding-new-light-on-chess-shogi-and-go/) in that category.
 We train AlphaZero to play the board game Othello and use it as our subject model.